Tips for Finding the Right Guitar Teacher in Toronto

 Characteristics of a Good Guitar Teacher

-One of the first things to consider for someone looking for guitar lessons in Toronto is finding the right teacher – there’s literally hundreds of them in the city.
-One common mistake people often make is the assumption that a great guitarist automatically translates into a great guitar teacher.
+One of the first things to consider for someone looking for guitar lessons in Toronto (and you can learn more about them here) is finding the right teacher – there are literally hundreds of them in the city.
+One common mistake people make is to assume that a great guitarist automatically translates into a great guitar teacher.

 First and foremost a great teacher needs to have the desire to impart his musical know-how to the student.
 In other words, if teaching is not something the teacher enjoys, the student will find time spent with the teacher less than satisfactory.

 The teacher guides the student through the process but he does so by being attentive to the needs of the student.
 A good teacher knows when the student is struggling and is able to offer alternative solutions and examples.

 Almost every serious guitarist will have one or two stories about a favorite teacher who inspired and nurtured them and gave them the self-confidence to strike off on their own musical path.

 Other teachers may have studied privately with prestigious players such as the rock guitarist Joe Satriani or jazz great Jim Hall.
 It is often the case, however, that a guitar teacher earned his credentials on the job, playing gig after gig.

 Choosing a Teacher

 Students who have reached the intermediate level may wish to concentrate on a specific style of genre of guitar playing.
 One student may want to explore the world of jazz, another wants to delve into Celtic acoustic guitar, and another may want to be heavy metal guitar shredder.